Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 As mentioned, VMs are suitable when you require the highest level of control over your resources, but there are a number of scenarios where they are a good choice also:

 - **Testing and Development** When developing apps it is common to need to verify functionality and compatibility with a variety of O/S and software configurations, which can be quickly deployed and destroyed as VMs.
-- **Running Apps** Some applications may not 'scale to zero' or have rpaidly fluctuating demand which requires performance head room to be maintained.
+- **Running Apps** Some applications may not 'scale to zero' or have rapidly fluctuating demand which requires performance head room to be maintained.
 - **Hybrid Infrastructures & Migration** When connecting VM based workloads in private cloud or on-premise, or migrating existing VMs using a 'lift and shift' approach, minimising admin and developer work in redesigning workloads for cloud operation.
 - **Disaster Recovery** A common strategy is for organisations to rebuild their infrastructure in the cloud, then turn it off to minimise costs.
 In the case of an outage at the primary site, the cloud environment can be launched in minutes, then traffic and workloads can be redirected to your cloud endpoints to restore service.